DC11011100/Cpp/tools/aho-corasick/README.md

 where *dict.txt* is a dictionary containing entries of the form:
 ```
 iamaword 24
+secondword 53
+coffee 99
 ```
-Note that words are really entries of type {string, payload}
+Note entries are of type {phrase, payload}
 ##